Six Sigma Virtual Catapult with Excel

 Results Confirmation

-We run 10 experiments all with these optimal values:
+We run 10 experiments all with these optimal values in sheet Confirmation:

-With our fixed f, m and l values the relationship between angle and distance is:
+With our fixed f, m and l values the relationship between angle and distance in sheet Max a is:

 Hit Target 20